Opaax/Opaax.github.io/SSSH.md

 	}

 	/**
-	 * Reserve memory space for the hash grid to optimize insertion of a given number of elements.
+	 * Reserve memory space for the hash grid to optimize the insertion of a given number of elements.
 	 * @param Num The number of elements to reserve space for.
 	 */
 	void Reserve(int32 Num) const